Mid-century modern

+Mid-century modern (MCM) is "a style of design popular in the mid-twentieth century, characterized by clean, simple lines and lack of embellishment."
+The style was present throughout the world, but gained most popularity in North America, Brazil and Europe from roughly 1945 to 1970 during the United States' post-World War II period.
+MCM style can be seen in interior design, product design, graphic design, architecture and urban development.

+MCM-style decor and architecture have seen a major resurgence that began in the late 1990s and continues today.

-Mid-century modern (MCM) is a design movement in interior, product, graphic design, architecture, and urban development that was popular in the United States and Europe from roughly 1945 to 1969, during the United States's post–World War II period.
-The term was used descriptively as early as the mid-1950s and was defined as a design movement by Cara Greenberg in her 1984 book Mid-Century Modern: Furniture of the 1950s.
+The term was used as early as the mid-1950s, and was defined as a design movement by Cara Greenberg in her 1984 book Mid-Century Modern: Furniture of the 1950s.
 It is now recognized by scholars and museums worldwide as a significant design movement.

-The MCM design aesthetic is modern in style and construction, aligned with the Modernist movement of the period.
-It is typically characterized by clean, simple lines and honest use of materials, and it generally does not include decorative embellishments.
+The MCM design aesthetic is modern in style and construction, aligned with the modernist movement of the period.
+It is typically characterized by clean, simple lines and honest use of materials, and generally does not include decorative embellishments.

+On the exterior, a MCM home is normally very wide, partial brick or glass walls, low footprints with floor to ceiling windows and flat rooflines, while exposed ceilings and beams, open floor plans, ergonomically designed furniture and short staircases connecting rooms throughout the house often defines the home's interior.